Harvard-IACS/2023-AC215/milestone6.md

 - **Kubernetes Scaling Solution**: A fully implemented scaling solution using Kubernetes, with detailed documentation on its configuration, policies, and performance under different load scenarios.

-- **Project Presentation**: A compelling presentation (slides and speech) that provides a concise and clear overview of the entire project, suitable for both technical and non-technical audiences.
+- **Project Presentation Video**: A compelling presentation (slides and speech) that provides a concise and clear overview of the entire project, suitable for both technical and non-technical audiences.

+- **Short video demo of the Project**: Submit a short demo ~ 1.5-2 minutes highlighting salient features.

 - **GitHub Repository**: A well-organized GitHub repository containing all the project's code, documentation, related resources, and a professional README.

 - **Medium Post**: A published Medium post that encapsulates the essence of the project, written in a style that appeals to a broad audience.

+### Video Guidelines - Two videos - (A) 1.5-2 mins and (B) 5-6 mins

+General Instructions:

+- Quality Check: Ensure that the audio and video quality are clear and consistent throughout your submission.
+This includes checking for any background noise or interruptions that might affect the clarity of your presentation.

+- Duration Adherence: Be mindful of the time limits for each video segment.
+Staying within the specified duration is crucial for maintaining the viewer's attention and ensuring that all content is concise and relevant.

+- Collaboration Coordination: If working in a team, coordinate with your partners to ensure uniformity in audio levels, presentation style, and content delivery.

+- No Speed Alteration: Do not speed up the video.
+The demo should be in real-time to ensure clear understanding and authenticity.

+**Video A - Demo (1.5 - 2 minutes)**

+Demo: Demo of your app and it's salient features

+**Video B - Presentation (5 - 6 minutes)** - Similar to midterm presentations

+- Problem Motivation: Begin by providing a clear motivation for the problem you are addressing.
+Explain why this problem is significant and merits attention.

+- Technical Architecture Description: Describe the technical architecture of your project.
+Ensure that the explanation is detailed yet accessible to viewers with varying levels of technical knowledge.